ctrl-alt-delete101/ctrl-alt-delete101/README.md

 - 👋 Hi, I’m @ctrl-alt-delete101
-- 👀 I’m interested in Algorithms and AI
+- 👀 I’m interested in Algorithms and code
 - 📫 How to reach me amudda73@gmail.com

 <!---